 \section{Ionic Aggregation Approach}

 As previously mentioned, a concept to include correlations beyond mean-field is through introducing ion pairs and ionic aggregates as distinct species~\cite{Gebbie2013,Gebbie2015,Han2020}.
 In WiSEs and SiILs these concepts are ubiquitous~\cite{mceldrew2021ion,McEldrewsalt2021}, although in ILs it is less well accepted~\cite{mceldrew2020corr,Welton2025}.
 Until 2020, ion pairs were only included in these descriptions, or not even explicitly, with free ion approaches ignoring any information of the aggregates~\cite{Goodwin2017a}.
 In concentrated electrolytes, however, this is not conceptually appealing, since in such a dense fluid higher order interactions between ion pairs and aggregation of them would be expected~\cite{mceldrew2020theory}.
-This was noted by Gebbie \textit{et al.} in their interpretation of the long force decay lengths\cite{Gebbie2013,Gebbie2015,Han2020}.
-McEldrew \textit{et al.} were the first to introduce a consistent thermodynamic theory that described the formation of all possible ionic aggregates, provided they were Cayley-trees, with thermoreversible associations, and the existence of a percolating ionic network~\cite{mceldrew2020theory,mceldrew2020corr,mceldrew2021ion,McEldrewsalt2021}.
+This was noted by Gebbie \textit{et al.} in their interpretation of the long force decay lengths~\cite{Gebbie2013,Gebbie2015,Han2020}.
+McEldrew \textit{et al.} were the first to introduce a thermodynamic theory that described the formation of all possible ionic aggregates, provided they were Cayley-trees, with thermoreversible associations, and the existence of a percolating ionic network~\cite{mceldrew2020theory,mceldrew2020corr,mceldrew2021ion,McEldrewsalt2021}.

 Within a local-density approximation, i.e., where the variables of the theory only depend on position (not derivatives of variables, or integral quantities), Ref.~\citenum{Goodwin2022EDL} extended this formalism to predict the EDL of ILs, schematically shown in Fig.~\ref{fig:1}a), with consistent account of \textit{all} chemical equilibria.
 The ion profiles from this theory can be seen in Fig.~\ref{fig:1}b).
-Consistent with previous approaches, we found electric field destruction of ionic aggregates and ionic networks~\cite{Goodwin2017a}.
-Surprisingly, we found the gel phase (percolating ionic network) can screen the electrode since it becomes charged~\cite{Goodwin2022EDL}.
-From the destruction of the gel, ionic aggregates can intermittency increase.
+Consistent with previous approaches, electric field destruction of ionic aggregates and ionic networks was found~\cite{Goodwin2017a}.
+Surprisingly, the gel phase (percolating ionic network) was found to screen the electrode since it becomes charged~\cite{Goodwin2022EDL}.
+From the destruction of the gel, ionic aggregates can intermittently increase.
 The predicted capacitance also agreed more closely with experiments than previous free ion approaches, as seen in Fig.~\ref{fig:1}c).
-This approach, however, was not able to reconcile ionic networks with ``anomalous underscreening''.
+This approach, however, was not able to reconcile ionic networks with ``anomalous underscreening''~\cite{Gebbie2013,Gebbie2015,Han2020}.